brianymkim/Sustainability-Tracker-API/README.md

 2. Navigate to the frontend directory (i.e. sustainability-tracker folder) and install dependencies: npm install

-4. Start the Angular development server: ng serve
+4. Start the Angular development server inside the sustainability-tracker terminal: ng serve

 The application will be available at `http://localhost:4200`.